Home Inbound Marketing What Does a Marketing Communications Manager Do (and How to Become One)?

 What Is a Marketing Communications Manager?

 A Marketing Communications Manager (MarCom Manager) is responsible at a strategic level for developing and implementing strategies to promote a brand, service, or product.
-They organize the organization’s communication with its market across an array of media, ensuring that it has one strong, coherent voice.
+They organise the organisation’s communication with its market across a range of media, ensuring it has a single, strong, coherent voice.

 Key Responsibilities of a Marketing Communications Manager